dark-binary/scrape/README.md

 Test script to gather information about:

-1. Total number of users
+Total number of users
-2. List of all users
+List of all users
-3. Number of admin users
+Number of admin users
-4. Number of non-admin users
+List of admin users
-5. List of admin users
+Number of non-admin users
-6. List of non admin users
+List of non admin users